Berríos, Twins take series from Brewers with 7-1 win

+MINNEAPOLIS (AP) — Nerves didn’t bother Ryan Jeffers in his big league debut.
+Minnesota’s ballpark was empty, after all.

+Driving in the first run of the game and directing a masterpiece by José Berríos from behind the plate, the lanky catcher sure looked like he belonged.

-MINNEAPOLIS (AP) — José Berríos pitched one-hit ball over six scoreless innings, Nelson Cruz hit a two-run homer and the Minnesota Twins beat the Milwaukee Brewers 7-1 on Thursday night.
+Berríos pitched one-hit ball over six scoreless innings, Nelson Cruz hit a two-run homer and the Twins beat the Milwaukee Brewers 7-1 on Thursday night.

-Ryan Jeffers drove in a run with a single in his first major league at-bat, going 2 for 3 with a hit by pitch and catching Berríos to help the Twins improve to 7-1-1 in series this season.
+Jeffers drove in a run with a single in his first major league at-bat, going 2 for 3 with a hit by pitch to help the Twins improve to 7-1-1 in series this season.

+“Not having the pressure of the fans out there might honestly make that debut a little easier,” said Jeffers, a walk-on at UNC Wilmington four years ago who has become one of the organization’s top prospects.
+“It’s just another one of those things COVID throws at you that you’ve got to roll with.”

 Justin Smoak homered for the Brewers in the seventh off Tyler Duffey, but Cruz responded with his ninth homer and 24th and 25th RBIs of the season in the bottom of the inning for the Twins.
 Jorge Polanco delivered a two-run double in a three-run eighth to finish off the Brewers, who failed for the sixth time this season to raise their record above the .500 mark.

 Berríos struck out eight of the first 13 batters he faced and didn’t allow a hit until Eric Sogard’s one-out single in the fifth inning.
 The Brewers were being no-hit on Tuesday by Twins starter Kenta Maeda until Sogard’s leadoff single in the ninth, a game the Twins eventually won 4-3 in 12 innings.